Introduction:

 • The increase in the secretion of insulin from β-cells of the islets of Langerhans was proposed as a possible mechanism of jamun seeds in reducing blood sugar levels.3

-Benefits of Jamun for Cholesterol:
+2. Benefits of Jamun for Cholesterol:

-• In rats, the anti-hyperlipidemic activity of jamun seed extract was seen in plasma, kidney and liver tissues.
+• In rats, the anti-hyperlipidemic activity of jamun seed extract was seen in plasma, kidney, and liver tissues.

 • Treatment with jamun seed extract reduced the high levels of plasma lipids seen in diabetic rats to near-normal levels.

-• By regulating metabolism in the liver and kidney, the oral treatment of jamun seed extract lowered serum low-density lipoprotein (LDL) and very-low-density lipoprotein (VLDL) cholesterol.
+• By regulating metabolism in the liver and kidney, the oral treatment of jamun seed extract lowered serum low-density lipoprotein (LDL) and very low-density lipoprotein (VLDL) cholesterol.

 • It enhanced high-density lipoprotein (HDL) cholesterol in diabetic rats.3

-Benefits of Jamun for Antioxidant:
+3. Benefits of Jamun for Antioxidants:

 • The administration of jamun-kernel extract orally to diabetic rats reduced the levels of certain thiobarbituric acid reactive substances and hydroperoxides in liver and kidney tissues to near-normal values.